openimis/openimis_docs/index.rst

 Welcome to the openIMIS technical documentation repository.

-The open Insurance Management Information System ( openIMIS ) is a web based software to manage health insurance schemes.
-It includes functionality for setup of the software to requirements of health insurance schemes, administration of policies and policyholders and for claim processing.
+openIMIS is a versatile open source software which supports the administration of health financing and social protection schemes.
+It is specially designed to manage the complex, high-volume data flows which are required to operate such schemes by seamlessly integrating beneficiary, provider and payer data in a single platform.

 This manual is a guide on the use and functionality of the software rather than in-depth technical reference.
 The Contents section, provide a reference to the page of each major chapter and the sub chapters within.
 By clicking on the content title (online version), the reader is re-directed to the position of the content title.